XiaotaoChen/model-quantization/doc/classification.md

   3. sgdr (with restart)

-  4. `--custom_lr_list` and `--custom_lr` are provided simiarly with beforemetioned weight decay to specific custom learning rate for certain paramaters.
+  4. `--custom_lr_list` and `--custom_lr` are provided similarly with before mentioned weight decay to specific custom learning rate for certain parameters.

 - mix precision training
   options `--fp16` and `--opt_level [O1]` are provided for mix precision traning.

   1. FP32

-  2. FP16 with customed level, recommmond `O1` level.
+  2. FP16 with customed level, recommend `O1` level.